mihailfox/proxmox-openapi/README.md

 - See [docs/releases.md](docs/releases.md) for download commands, checksum verification, and release metadata.

 ## Contributing
+0. Create a fork of the repo and clone it locally.
 1. Install dependencies with `npm install`.
 2. Run targeted checks (`npm run lint`, `npm run test:all`, etc.) before pushing.
 3. Reference the linked issue in branch names/PR bodies and document any automation impact.